iO-Academy/docker-image/README.md

 - Open Powershell or Windows Command Prompt from the start menu.
   - In Windows 11 this is done from the Windows Terminal app.
-  - In earlier editions of Windows, these are their own apps unless you have [manually installed Windows Terminal](https://learn.microsoft.com/en-gb/windows/terminal/install).
+  - In earlier editions of Windows, these are their own apps unless you have [manually installed Windows Terminal (recommended)](https://learn.microsoft.com/en-gb/windows/terminal/install).
 - Run the command `wsl --install`.
 - This will install WSL2 and the Ubuntu distribution of Linux
 - Once you get a prompt back, check that WSL works by running `wsl`.
 This should launch your linux instalation.